tobyhinloopen/bbcode/README.md

   the current registered tags.
 * Add CDATA-like feature for bbcode tags to allow tags to be ignored within certain elements.
 Useful for `[code]`-tags.
+* Add a default handler with the most common bbcode tags.